Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of the correlation conjecture

-In line with the six electrons involved in the bonding, at least six electrons need to be explicitly correlation in order to obtain a good approximation for $\kappa$.
+In line with the six electrons involved in the bonding, at least six electrons need to be explicitly correlated in order to obtain a good approximation for $\kappa$.
 In such calculations, the curves obtain noticeable deviations from linearity.
 CASSCF(8,6) calculations seem to deviate strongly from the pattern, while those with ten active electrons yield more similar results to those with six active electrons.
 Following the general trend, cc-pVDZ calculations give lower values for $\kappa$ compared to STO-3G calculations with the same number of active electrons, but yield much larger values for $b$ when including dynamic correlation.
 In general, the values for $\kappa$ are smaller, but in the same order of magnitude compared to dinitrogen.

-The plot of the cumulant energy versus the entropy shows a turning point that can be related to the electronic structure of carbon monoxide in the dissociation limit.
+The plot of the cumulant energy vs the entropy shows a turning point that can be related to the electronic structure of carbon monoxide in the dissociation limit.
 While three covalent bonds are stretched and the electrons distribute over bonding and antibonding orbitals, the entropy approaches the theoretical limit of $12\ln 2 \approx 8.32$ in the CASSCF(6,6) calculation.
-At $R = 5.3$~Bohr, the entropy reaches a maximum and decreases again as one of the electron pairs becomes localized on the oxygen atom.
+At $R = 5.3$~bohr, the entropy reaches a maximum and decreases again as one of the electron pairs becomes localized on the oxygen atom.
 At this point, only four electrons are pairwise entangled and four orbitals approach half-occupation in the limit, such that the entropy approaches $8\ln 2 \approx 5.55$.
-While this change leads to a deviation from the linear behaviour, the $R$ at which maximum values of $\Sph$ and $\Ecum$ are reached coincide and the slope only changes gradually for larger $R$.
+While this change leads to a deviation from the linear behavior, the $R$ values at which the maximum values of $\Sph$ and $\Ecum$ are reached coincide and the slope changes only gradually for larger $R$.

 At this point, it can be concluded that the CC holds for a class of dissociating diatomic molecules, both symmetric and asymmetric.
 Exceptions have been found for helium hydride, which has a mostly coordinative bond that dissociates heterolytically, and for those second-row diatomics that change electronic state during dissociation or that do not fulfill a minimal pairing conjecture.
 In these cases, the CC typically only holds along some part of the dissociation trajectory.